cupcakearmy/autorestic/README.md

 This will restore the location `home` to the `/path/where/to/restore` folder and taking the data from the backend `hdd`

+### 📲 Updates

+Autorestic can update itself!
+Super handy right?
+Simply run `autorestic update` and we will check for you if there are updates for restic and autorestic and install them if necessary.

 ## 🗂 Locations